ccb-hms/edw_acs/README.md

     * **-a, --alone: optional** Whether or not you'd like to download a single table, or all tables for the given year(s).
 This is helpful if you do not need all tables within a year.
 If _--alone_ is used, only the specified table will be pulled and exported to the mssql server.
 Default behavior is to download all tables available for the specified year.

     * **-z, --zcta: optional** Include this option to download all ACS 5 Year estimates by ZCTA, or Zip Code Tabulated Areas.
 Can be combined with the -st/--state and -c/--county options to download for multiple rollups.
+Default behavior downloads for zcta, state, and counties.

     * **-st, --state: optional** Include this option to download all ACS 5 Year estimates by State.
 Can be combined with the -z/--zcta and -c/--county options to download for multiple rollups.
+Default behavior downloads for zcta, state, and counties.

     * **-c, --county: optional** Include this option to download all ACS 5 Year estimates by County.
 Can be combined with the -st/--state and -z/--zcta options to download for multiple rollups.
+Default behavior downloads for zcta, state, and counties.

     * **-s, --start: _str, optional, default=‘B01001’_** The table you'd like to start with.
 This is usually helpful when doing a large data pull that is stopped for any reason.
 If the process stops due to an error, the console will print the last successful table that was pulled.
 If no _start_ is defined, default behavior is to start at the beginning, downloading all tables.